-Verification Requirements for Individual Items Item to Be Verified 3 rd party verification Hand-carried verification Need for a live-in aide Letter from medical N/A professional or other professional knowledgeable of the family member's condition Child care costs Letter from care provider Bills and receipts Disability assistance expenses Letters from suppliers, caregivers, etc. Bills and records of p Medical expenses Letters from providers, prescription record from pharmacy, medical professional's letter stating the medical expense Bills, receipts, records of payment, dates of trips, mileage log, receipts for fares and tolls Value of and Income from A Assets Savings, checking accounts Letter from institution Passbook, most current statements CDs, bonds, etc Letter from institution Tax return, information brochure from institution, the CD, the bond Stocks Letter from broker or holding company Stock or most current statement, price in newspaper or through Internet
+Verification Requirements for Individual Items Item to Be Verified 3 rd party verification Hand-carried verification Need for a live-in aide Letter from medical professional or other professional knowledgeable of the family member's condition N/A Child care costs Letter from care provider Bills and receipts Disability assistance expenses Letters from suppliers, caregivers, etc. Bills and records of payment Medical expenses Letters from providers, prescription record from pharmacy, medical professional's letter stating the medical expense Bills, receipts, records of payment, dates of trips, mileage log, receipts for fares and tolls Value of and Income from Assets Savings, checking accounts Letter from institution Passbook, most current statements CDs, bonds, etc Letter from institution Tax return, information brochure from institution, the CD, the bond Stocks Letter from broker or holding Stock or most current statement, price in newspaper or through

-Verification Requirements for Individual Items Item to Be Verified 3 rd party verification Hand-carried verification Real property Letter from tax office, assessment, etc. Property tax statement (for current value), assessment, records or income and expenses, tax return Personal property Assessment, Bluebook, etc Receipt for purchase, other evidence of worth Cash value of life insurance policies Letter from insurance company Current statement Assets disposed of for less than fair market value Original purchase receipt and receipt at disposition, other evidence of worth Income Earned income Letter from employer Multiple pay stubs Self-employed N/A Tax return from prior year, books of accounts Regular gifts and contributions Letter from source, letter from organization receiving gift Bank deposits, other similar evidence Alimony/child support Court order, letter from source, letter from County Human Services Record of deposits, divorce decree
+Verification Requirements s for Individual Items Item to Be Verified 3 rd party verification Hand-carried verification company Internet Real property Letter from tax office, assessment, etc. Property tax statement (for current value), assessment, records or income and expenses, tax return Personal property Assessment, Bluebook, etc Receipt for purchase, other evidence of worth Cash value of life insurance policies Letter from insurance company Current statement Assets disposed of for less than fair market value N/A Original purchase receipt and receipt at disposition, other evidence of worth Income Earned income Letter from employer Multiple pay stubs Self-employed N/A Tax return from prior year, books of accounts Regular gifts and contributions Letter from source, letter from organization receiving gift Bank deposits, other similar evidence

-Verification Requirements for or Individual Items Item to Be Verified 3 rd party verification Hand-carried verification Periodic payments (i.e., social security, welfare, pensions, workers' compensation, unemployment) Letter or electronic reports from the source Award letter, letter announcing change in amount of future payments Training program participation Letter from program provider indicating - whether family member is enrolled - whether training is HUD-funded - whether the program is a State or local program - whether it is employment training - whether payments are for out-of-pocket expenses incurred in order to participate in a program N/A
+Verification Requirements for Individual Items Item to Be Verified 3 rd party verification Hand-carried verification Alimony/child support Court order, letter from source, letter from County Human Services Record of deposits, divorce decree Periodic payments (i.e., social security, welfare, pensions, workers' compensation, unemployment) Letter or electronic reports from the source Award letter, letter announcing change in amount of future payments Training program participation Letter from program provider indicating - whether family member is enrolled - whether training is HUD-funded - whether the program is a State or local program - whether it is employment training - whether payments are for out-of-pocket expenses incurred in order to participate in a program N/A